kcorkan/clarity-timesheet-launcher/README.md

 Clarity version must be version 15.2 or above.

 A Clarity host name or IP address and (optionally) HTTPS port must be configured through the app settings.
 The default HTTPS port is 443.

-X-Frame Options must also be enabled for the configured Clarity server.

 ![ScreenShot](/images/ppmtimesheet-app-settings.png)